Superdad: Music

 The film's score was written by Buddy Baker.
 The film features three original songs by Shane Tatum.
 "These Are the Best Times" was sung by Bobby Goldsboro and played during the film's opening credits.
 A group of altar servers reprises the song as Wendy (Kathleen Cody) processes into the church for her wedding during the film's final scene.
 "Los Angeles" was sung by the cast as Stanley (Bruno Kirby) drives the group of friends back to the McCready's home from the beach in his boss's ambulance.
 "When I'm Near You" plays on the radio at Wendy's birthday party in the McCready's home.

+Release

 Television

-The film appeared on an episode of The Wonderful World of Disney.
+Superdad appeared on an episode of The Wonderful World of Disney on February 15, 1976.

 Home media

 This film was released by Walt Disney Home Video through VHS in September 1985.
 Superdad was also later released on DVD exclusively to members of the Disney Movie Club on June 1, 2008.